-Between 2019-2022, with funding from the European Union, the ESJF surveyed and mapped 4,097 Jewish cemeteries across 9 European countries, including, Poland, Ukraine, Slovakia, Hungary, Lithuania, Croatia, Georgia, Moldova and Greece, using cutting edge drone technology.
+With the support of the German Federal Foreign Office, the European Union, private donors, and local partners, between 2017 and 2025 the ESJF surveyed and mapped 4,140 Jewish cemeteries across 10 European countries including Poland, Ukraine, Slovakia, Hungary, Lithuania, Croatia, Serbia, Georgia, Moldova, and Greece, using cutting-edge drone technology.
 With the data we gathered, we created a comprehensive, open-access database of European Jewish cemeteries, which has maps and descriptions of each cemetery we visited.

 Jewish cemeteries are still under threat of destruction due to the devastating impact of the past.
 The main reasons for this are: